paupenin/react-file-tree-component/README.md

 - Created global store `store/FileTree` using Context with a Reducer pattern to manage state across components without prop-drilling.
 - Decided to use a global store instead of a self-contained context in `components/explorer/FileTree` component to be able to consume the state outside of the component as showcased in `components/editor/FileEditor` component.
 - Decided to extract `store/FileTree` reducer actions into interfaces and types in `store/FileTree/actions.ts` file to have self-documented code while leveraging Typescript features.
-- Decided to have a separate states and reducers in the store to improve performance and have a more Redux-like codebase which may allow for an easy transition into Redux if desired.
+- Decided to have multiple stores (just exists one right now) with multiple states and reducers in the store to improve performance and have a more Redux-like codebase which may allow for an easy transition into Redux if desired.
 - Decided to divide `store/FileTree` state into:
   - `rootItem`: Keeps same structure as provided mock data, it loads mock data as initial data.
   - `selectedPath`: Current selected path as a string, ex: 'project/README.md'.
 This was prefered over a key in `rootItem` objects to avoid modifying mock data structure.
   - `expandedDirectories`: Array to keep track of which directory paths are expanded.
 This was prefered over a key in `rootItem` objects to avoid modifying mock data structure.
 - Decided to reuse reducer in `TOGGLE_DIRECTORY` action to `SELECT_ITEM`, this avoids multiple actions causing unnecessary re-rendering.
-This pattern could be avoided by using Redux.
+This pattern could be avoided by using Redux or by implementing something similar to what Redux does.
 - Decided to extract reusable pieces of functionality for file structure and dates into `utils` folder to keep components and reducer easier to read.
+- Decided to implement draggable using HTML5 events to keep the application lightweight and easier to review.

 ## Potential improvements